-Issues Identified Description of issue Gaps that led to the problems Policies or processes in place Ongoing Risks/Flaws Action Required Owner of Action and date for completion 1.
+Issues Identified Description of issue Gaps that led to the problems Policies or processes in place Ongoing Risks/Flaws Action Required to address ongoing risks/flaws Escalation for non-adherence 1.
 Triage Pre 2014 Due to the delayed triage of referrals, the decision was taken to add to the OP waiting list the referral at the clinical priority that the GP had assigned.
-2014-2017 For routine and Urgent GP referrals, non- adherence and non- enforcement of the IEAP, resulted in referrals not being returned within the appropriate timeframe, which then resulted in a lost opportunity to either upgrade or downgrade urgent/routine referrals 2017-current The introduction of e- Triage on 27/3/17 enabled referrals to be monitored with respect to the triage process.
+2014-2017 For routine and Urgent GP referrals, non-adherence and non-enforcement of the IEAP, resulted in referrals not being returned within the appropriate timeframe, which then resulted in a lost opportunity to either upgrade or downgrade urgent/routine referrals Is there a need to add anything in here about the escalation process in place at the time?
+2017-current The introduction of e- Triage on 27/3/17 enabled referrals to be monitored with respect to the triage process.
 The revised triage process (draft) detailed in the word document below is based on the current IEAP also addresses these issues of timely and appropriate triaging TRIAGE PROCESS DEC 20 (1).docx Current Consultant-to- Consultant referrals (including outside of Trust) are not currently manged through e- Triage so there is still a risk that these could be delayed.
 Remaining specialties that still do not use e- Triage are being addressed Services not using eTriage.docx Consultant to Consultant referrals to be added to e-Triage and the PDF SOP to be updated Consultant to Consultant Referrals.
-Remaining specialties to be added to e-Triage The triage process continues to be monitored weekly and needs to be complied to and enforced where necessary AD for FSS Transformational Lead to work with Service Leads for specialties still not on e-Triage and to implement same.
-June 2021 AD FSS and divisional AD's Ongoing
+Remaining specialties to be added to e-Triage The triage process continues to be monitored weekly and needs to be complied to and enforced where necessary After 7 days Non- triage of referrals is escalated by the Referral & Booking Centre to the Operational Support Lead for the Clinical Area After 21 days OSL to escalate to Lead Clinician or HOS and copy Assistant Director of Functional & Support Services After 28 days HOS escalates to AD & AMD to address.
+After 35 days AD & AMD escalates to Director of Acute